 Best for: people who want a free, open-source notch app for music and system controls.

-Trade-off: it is not trying to be a notes app, clipboard manager, or private text inbox.
+Trade-off: it is not trying to be a notes app, clipboard manager, or snippets tool.

 Peninsula positions the notch as a file and utility shelf.
 It has overlap with NotchPad because it includes quick notes and clipboard-style functionality, but its broader pitch is more about turning the notch into a multi-use workspace.